liamphmurphy/jgschema/README.md

 # Features
 Below are the list of features that are either done or need to be worked on.

-✅ Translates the following JSON types: scalars (strings, integers, numbers, boolean) and objects. x Support allOf in any place in the properties tree. x Support arrays. x Generator for writing the GraphQL file. x support oneOf's / anyOf's..
+- ✅ Translates the following JSON types: scalars (strings, integers, numbers, boolean) and objects.
+- Support allOf in any place in the properties tree.
+- Support arrays.
+- Generator for writing the GraphQL file.
+- support oneOf's / anyOf's..